PaperMC/docs/docs/paper/dev/api/plugin-configs.md

 }
 ```

-Here we can see that we have an instance based `serialize` method which returns a map and then a static `deserialize`
+Here we can see that we have an instance-based `serialize` method, which returns a map, and then a static `deserialize`
-method that takes a Map as a parameter and then returns an instance of the `TeleportOptions` Class.
-Finally, for this to work we must call:
+method that takes a `Map` as a parameter and returns an instance of the `TeleportOptions` class.
+Finally, for this to work, we must call:
 `ConfigurationSerialization.registerClass(TeleportOptions.class)`

 :::warning

-If you do not call `ConfigurationSerialization.registerClass` with Paper Plugins,
+If you do not call `ConfigurationSerialization.registerClass` with Paper plugins,
-you will not be able to load / save your custom classes.
+you will not be able to load nor save your custom classes.

 :::

-## Custom Configuration Files
+## Custom configuration files

 It is highly likely that you will have many different things to configure in your plugin.
 If you choose to split these
-across multiple different files you can still use the Bukkit `FileConfiguration` API to read the data from these.
+across multiple different files, you can still use the Bukkit `FileConfiguration` API to read the data from these.
 It is as simple as:

 ```java